Battle of Drlupa

 After the battle, the rebels went throughout Šumadija, and Karađorđe established firm cooperation with the rebels commanders in the nahije of Belgrade.
 The Dahije requested aid from the neighboring pashas, but all refused except Pasvanoglu.
 Aganlija returned humiliated to Belgrade, which greatly excited the common folk (rayah), from which the rebels drew more volunteers, surprising the Ottomans who sought to suppress the uprising.
+Next, Rudnik was taken, held by Aganlija's brother Sali-aga.